ytakemon/2018-07-30-Intro2R/_episodes/04-data-structures-part1.md

 your columns of data.frames, or you will get nasty surprises!

 But coercion can also be very useful!
-For example, in our `cats` data `likes_string` is numeric, but we know that the 1s and 0s actually represent `TRUE` and `FALSE` (a common way of representing them).
-We should use the `logical` datatype here, which has two states: `TRUE` or `FALSE`, which is exactly what our data represents.
-We can 'coerce' this column to be `logical` by using the `as.logical` function:
+For example, in our `cats` data `likes_string` is logical, but we know that the TRUEs and FALSEs actually represent `1` and `0` (another way of representing them).
+We should use the `numeric` datatype here.
+We can 'coerce' this column to be `numeric` by using the `as.logical` function and vice versa.

 ~~~